Rokutann/nalist.el/README.md

 ### nalist-set `(key value nalist &key (testfn 'eq))`

-Find a pair with KEY in NALIST with TESTFN, and set its value to VALUE.
+Find the pair with KEY in NALIST with TESTFN, and set its value to VALUE.

-It destructively changes the value of KEY into VALUE if a pair with KEY already exists in NALIST, otherwise creates a new pair with KEY and VALUE.
+It destructively changes the value of the pair with KEY into VALUE if the pair with KEY already exists, otherwise add a new pair with KEY and VALUE to NALIST.

-(fn KEY VALUE NALIST &key (TESTFN 'eq))
+(fn KEY VALUE NALIST &key (TESTFN ''eq))

 ```lisp
 (nalist-set 'c 'g nal-1) ;; => 'g